Mirthiya/multi-source-data-scraper/README.md

 ---

-## Applications
+## Where This Can Be Used

-This pipeline can be extended for:
+This kind of pipeline can be extended for:

-* Research data aggregation
+* Research data collection
+* Building datasets for ML
+* Content analysis
 * Knowledge extraction systems

-* AI training datasets
-* Content analysis platforms
+---

+## Final Note

+This project helped me understand how to combine **scraping + NLP + data processing** into a single pipeline.

+It’s a basic version, but it can be improved further by adding better models, APIs, or scaling it.